lucidarch/laravel/readme.md

 ## Getting Started
-This project ships with the [Lucid Console](https://github.com/lucid-architecture/laravel-console) which provides an interactive user interface and a command line interface that are useful for scaffolding and exploring Services, Features and Jobs.
+This project ships with the [Lucid Console](https://github.com/lucid-architecture/laravel-console) which provides an interactive user interface and a command line interface that are useful for scaffolding and exploring Services, Features, and Jobs.

 ### Setup
 The `lucid` executable will be in `vendor/bin`.
 If you don't have `./vendor/bin/` as part of your `PATH` you will